Utep-Practicum/agent-build-system/Causation_Extractor/README.md

 The CE allows users to enter their own definitions for Salient artifacts.
 If the user would like to enter their own Salient Artifact Definition, you can select a json file that is located on your system with the following format

-> "eceld_classname": "value"
+> "data_type": "value"

+"data_type" meaning any of the "data_type" attributes that are determined by the ABS system.
+Currently this is essentially 2 different values to account for both user inputs and network related events.

+- auditd
+- network

-"eceld_classname" meaning any of the "classname" attributes that are represented within the eceld project's ParsedLogs folder.
-Although this will vary depending on the data that you would like to consider as a salient artifact, a valid example can be seen below:
+A valid example that determins any user input with the string "sudo" within it as a salient artifact can be seen below:

-> "auditd_id" : "sudo"
+> "auditd" : "sudo"

 If no file is entered, the System will instead rely on a "default" json file to determine Salient Artifacts.